 Ranked #67 in popularity, communications is one of the most sought-after degree programs in the nation.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best Communications Schools in Virginia ranking.
-Combined, these schools handed out 243 degrees in communications to qualified students.
+When you put them all together, these colleges and universities awarded 267 degrees in communications during the 2021-2022 academic year.

 Your choice of communications school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Communications School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.